 |Kiwibank Limited||Condition of Registration – Liquidity||Estimated to be since the Liquidity Policy took effect in April 2010||22 June 2021||Open|

 This page shows material breaches which the bank in question first became aware of on or after 1 January 2021.
 A bank must also include information on breaches of its conditions of registration in its published disclosure statements.
 For reporting dates up to 31 December 2020, in its disclosure statement for the reporting period, each bank was required to include information on every breach of its conditions during that period.
 For reporting dates from 31 March 2021 onwards, a bank must include in its disclosure statements those breaches of its conditions that have been judged by the Reserve Bank to be material and listed on this page.
 Banks must make their disclosure statements available on their websites.

 This refers to the broad policy area of the prudential requirement that the breach relates to.
 Most prudential requirements are imposed on banks by means of conditions of registration, and a bank that is not fully compliant with a particular prudential requirement will be in breach of the related condition of registration.
-Every bank is also subject to a notice issued by the Reserve Bank under section 80 of the Reserve Bank of New Zealand Act 1989, requiring it to maintain a credit rating from an external rating agency.
+Every bank is also subject to a notice issued by the Reserve Bank under section 80 of the Banking (Prudential Supervision) Act 1989, requiring it to maintain a credit rating from an external rating agency.
 A breach is shown as “Credit rating” in this column if a bank is not complying with a section 80 notice.

 Period of breach

 This shows the date on which the bank was first in breach of the requirement, and the end-date if the bank is no longer in breach.
 Depending on the nature of the breach, it may not be possible to give exact start and end-dates, in which case broader date ranges may be shown.

 A bank is deemed to be aware of a breach once one or more directors or senior managers of the bank have actual knowledge of the facts that mean that disclosure may be required.